tyreer/learning-notes/Egghead_getting-started-with-Redux.md

   id
 })
 ```
-> __addTodo__ is only passed is the text of the todo being added.
+> In __addTodo__, the only information that really is passed is the text of the todo being added.
 We don't want to generate the id inside of the reducer because that would make it __non-deterministic__.

 + Action Creators document the software for others on the team